 In colcannon, the classic Irish recipe, potatoes, cabbage, and/or kale are lightly browned in a skillet.
 In this vegan version, both kale and cabbage are used, as well as a generous amount of scallion.

 Easy to veganize: In the traditional recipe, butter and milk are used, which we replace with olive oil and plant-based milk.
-It’s a simple yet tasty dish that features a lot of green!
+It’s a simple, tasty comfort food that dishes up a lot of green.

 Leeks can be used in place of scallion: I’ve also used leeks in this dish in place of scallion, which are quite good too, though they involve a bit more prep.
 Feel free to try this with leeks; start cooking them at the same time as cabbage and kale in step 2 of the recipe.